Jesus in Islam: Annunciation

 Jesus speaking from the cradle is one of six miracles attributed to him in the Quran, an account which is also found in the Syriac Infancy Gospel, a sixth-century work.
+Referencing this tradition, an alcove-structure in the south-eastern corner of the Masjid Aqsa complex, is believed by some to be the cradle where Jesus was placed on his 40-day presentation.
 According to various hadiths, Jesus and Mary did not cry at birth.

 Birth narratives

-Maryam (left) the palm tree under which the nativity occurred according to the Quran with baby Isa (right).
+Maryam (left) shakes the palm tree under which the nativity occurred according to the Quran; baby Isa is on the right.

 The Islamic faith echoed some strands within the Christian tradition that Mary (or Maryam) was a literal virgin when Jesus was conceived.
 The most detailed account of the annunciation and birth of Jesus is provided in Surah 3 (Al Imran) and 19 (Maryam) of the Quran, where the story is narrated that God (Allah) sent an angel to announce that Maryam could shortly expect to bear a son, despite being a virgin.

 The Qurʾanic birth narrative closely resembles ones found in Christian apocryphal texts, which modern scholars consider the Qurʾanic account to be dependent on.
 The primary two accounts the Quʾran is thought to recount in some way are found in the Latin Gospel of Pseudo-Matthew which features a Maryam date-palm (and spring) miracle in Egypt and the Gospel of James (Note: Which is itself the primary source the Gospel of Pseudo-Matthew reworks.) which features a remote/cave birth narrative.
 Of additional importance are also the pictorial mosaics found in the Church of the Seat of Mary, which was converted into a mosque and served as the primary architectural inspiration for the Dome of the Rock.
 These mosaics already display the narrative conflation between the remote birth and the date-palm episode later found in the Quʾran.
 They thereby likely attest the Palestinian oral tradition recounted by the author of the Quʾran.